Your Stuff And Its Paperwork

 This is the binder where I keep items like paint chips, fabric swatches, and paperwork on artwork.
 We also keep furniture receipts and warranties.

-I have a 3-year-old son and right now we have a small folder started for paperwork related to his collection of toys and games.
-As he gets older and his toys get bigger and his interests branch out into collections (possibly Lego!), I’m sure he’ll have to graduate to a binder himself.
+I have a young son and right now we have a small folder started for paperwork related to his collection of toys and games.
+As he gets older and his toys get bigger and his interests branch out into collections, I’m sure he’ll have to graduate to a binder himself.
+I think I may need one soon for the Lego booklets!

 In terms of my work with clients, I’ve shared this system with many of them.
 You could also tweak this binder system with the following modifications:

--Some folks like to get rid of all this paper completely by scanning it into digital storage or downloading it off the manufacturer’s website when they need it.
+Some folks like to get rid of all this paper completely by scanning it into digital storage or downloading it off the manufacturer’s website when they need it.
+There's a neat app called Centriq which allows you to store screenshots of your manuals or product labels right on your phone.

 There’s no right or wrong way to tackle this kind of paperwork around your home.
 The goal is to be able to find and access it when you need it.
 I know this system works for us as my husband often uses these binders with success and on occasion (heaven forbid he give me too much credit) has said how helpful they’ve been.
 Score!